 - (a) Do not panic.
-Try to remain calm and think. - (b) Warn everybody in the immediate vicinity and alert the Fire Service by ringing "000". - (c) Advise the Chief Warden. - (d) Turn off power (if it is safe to do so). - (e) Obtain a CO2/Dry Chemical Powder BE rated fire extinguisher or fire blanket. - (f) Approach fire while discharging extinguisher or carefully place fire blanket over the fire.
+Try to remain calm and think. - (b) Warn everybody in the immediate vicinity and alert the Fire Service by ringing "Zero-Zero-Zero" (000). - (c) Advise the Chief Warden. - (d) Turn off power (if it is safe to do so). - (e) Obtain a CO2/Dry Chemical Powder BE rated fire extinguisher or fire blanket (if trained and it is safe to do so). - (f) Approach fire while discharging extinguisher or carefully place fire blanket over the fire.